likicv/usysml-test-cases/test_cases/test_01.004/test_01.004.md

 ## Rules/constraints

-1. `Part` elements may optionally have a type specified
+1. A `Part` element may optionally have a type specified
-2. If `Part` element has a type specified, the type must be an existing `PartDef` element
+2. If `Part` element has type specified, the type must be an existing `PartDef` element